There is music that I like, music that I dislike, and music that I really, really, really love. Toni Brown's music falls into this last category.

 Their best material came in the form of Brown's thoughtful country-goes-to-college songs that were a precursor to artists like Mary Chapin Carpenter and Trisha Yearwood.
 (For the most comprehensive retelling of this band's story, check this Perfect Sound Forever article from ten years ago.)

 After Joy of Cooking split up, Brown recorded two solo albums and then left the music industry.
 Both LPs are long out of print and neither has come out on CD.
 The first, Good For You, Too, from 1974, is a countrified effort.
-I'd love to present a rip of that, but the only copies I can find are too scratchy.
-Oh well.

 Brown's second and final album was her self-titled release from 1979.
 It finds her pursuing a more jazzy and pop-oriented sound, something she said she took piano lessons to explore.
 This style suits her high-pitched voice well.
 And it brings an extra helping of sophistication to her compositions.